randomir/envie/README.rst

 ----

-At its core, ``envie`` is a set of Bash functions aiming to increase your productivity when dealing with mundane VirtualEnv tasks, like: creating, destroying, listing, switching and activating environments.
+*Envie* is a set of Bash functions aiming to increase your productivity when dealing with mundane Python virtual environment tasks, like creating, destroying, listing/discovery, and switching/activating environments.

-But ``envie`` really shines when it comes to auto-discovery, auto-activation and auto-creation of VirtualEnvs relevant to your project (or executable).
+Where Envie really shines is auto-discovery, auto-activation and auto-creation of virtual envs relevant to your project (or executable).
+It holds no assumptions on virtual env dir location in relation to code, but works best if they're near (nested or in level).

-Just say:
+To run you code in the closest virtual environment (in relation to script, or working dir), just say:

 .. code-block:: bash

-    ~/work/projectA$ envie python tests.py
+    ~/work/less$ envie python tests.py

-    ~/work/projectB$ envie manage.py migrate
+    ~/work/do-more$ envie manage.py migrate

     ~$ envie run python -c 'import os; print(os.getenv("VIRTUAL_ENV"))'